-The Swine Teaching and Research Center of the University of Pennsylvania School of Veterinary Medicine implemented an electronic sow feeding (ESF) system in 2001.
+Swine Teaching and Research at the University of Pennsylvania School of Veterinary Medicine implemented an electronic sow feeding (ESF) system in 2001.

 The facility was built for teaching veterinary students and to provide a demonstration herd for alternatives to the gestation stall.